mtlynch/mtlynch.io/_posts/2017-06-27-greenpithumb.md

 [![GreenPiThumb full system](/images/2017-06-27-greenpithumb/greenpithumb-side-full-sm.jpg)](/images/2017-06-27-greenpithumb/greenpithumb-side-full.jpg)

-The story begins about a year ago, when I was struck by a sudden desire to have a houseplant.
+The story begins about a year ago, when I was struck by a sudden desire to own a houseplant.
 A plant would look nice, supply me with much needed oxygen, and imply to guests that I'm a responsible grown-up, capable of caring for a living thing.

 But I'm a programmer, not a gardener.
 If I had a plant, I'd have to water it and check the plant's health a few times per week.
 I decided it would be much easier if I just spent several hundred hours building a robot to do that for me.
 If the plant lives to be 80 years old, I come out slightly ahead.